takyshu98/qmk_firmware/keyboards/handwired/pdhelix/readme.md

-# pdhelix
+# pdhelix (Patched Helix)

 ![Patchd Helix PD0](https://i.imgur.com/OvchUjl.jpg)

-This is a provisional Helix implementation for the quantum/split_common test
+This is a provisional Helix implementation to test the quantum/split_common code.
+It is not intended to make Helix implementation correspond to quantum/split_common.

 Firmware Maintainer: [mtei](https://github.com/mtei)
 Hardware Supported: Helix PCB with patch, Pro Micro